 Do I have BV?

 If you think you might have bacterial vaginosis, contact your local OBGYN and schedule an appointment as soon as possible.
-However, before your doctor’s visit, it’s important to best prepare to have a more accurate exam and test results.
+However, before your doctor’s visit, it’s essential to prepare best to have a more accurate exam and test results.

 - Don’t have sex until you finish your treatment.